 “Circularity” has become a big buzzword with sustainability and while it can represent a new, important shift in the industry, it’s also used in misleading and deceptive ways.
 We need brands to go deeper and make real, holistic changes that aren’t just for marketing and press coverage.
 If a brand truly cares about reducing their impact and waste and helping build a better industry they need to be looking at the entire supply chain and life of the garments.

 This capsule is not only built around comfort and working from home, but I’m also chatting in the video about weight gain and pieces that can accommodate fluctuating weight and body changes.
 Items in my Capsule Tops Teal bra/cropped tank – Free Label (read … more

 Looking for the elusive unicorn of totally natural, 100% plastic-free, and biodegradable clothing?
 I’ve found some options!
 Most clothing, even if it says 100% cotton, shouldn’t be composted as we don’t know if it actually safely biodegrades.
 However there are some brands who make biodegradability a top priority – using organic fabrics, natural or certified non-toxic dyes, natural trims and components, and even biodegradable elastics!

-This roundup is long overdue, but I want to highlight some beautiful sustainable and ethical clothing brands owned by women of colour.
+Here are our picks for beautiful, sustainable and ethical clothing brands owned by women of colour.
 I also think it’s important to note that minority-owned businesses have also been disproportionately affected by the pandemic so now more than ever can use your support!
 This … more